The Ugly Dachshund poster

 The inciting incident occurs at 11 minutes when Dr. Pruitt persuades Mark to take in Brutus, an orphaned Great Dane puppy whose mother died.
 Mark agrees, thinking it will be temporary and that Brutus will stay small like his "siblings."..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Mark definitively decides to keep Brutus despite Fran's objections and the dog's massive size.
+This indicates the protagonist's commitment to Mark definitively decides to keep Brutus despite Fran's objections and the dog's massive size.
 He commits to helping Brutus find his place in the family, crossing into the world of managing chaos., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Brutus causes a major disaster at a garden party, humiliating Fran in front of her society friends.
 Fran gives Mark an ultimatum: Brutus must go.
 The stakes are raised - it's now about the marriage itself., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.